harshitmonish/Trends-in-stock-price-using-Reinforcement-learning/README.md

-# Learn the trends in stock price using Q-Learning algorithm for Reinforcement learning.
+# Learn the trends in stock price using Q-Learning algorithm of Reinforcement learning.

 ## Overview
 ### Learn the trends in stock price and perform a series of trades over time and end with a profit using Q-Learning algorithm for reinforcement learning.
 In each trade the agent can take the actions: buy/sell/hold and the agent will start with an investment capital of $100000.
 The agent needs to be trained to learn the trends in stock price and perform a series of trades.